 The Catholic philosophy of education is the basis of the entire curriculum at the School of St. Mary.
-Parents are the first and foremost educators of their children in the ways of faith.
+Parents are their children's first and foremost educators in the ways of faith.
 All parents, if Catholic, are expected to actively practice their faith by regular attendance at the Church of St. Mary or another Catholic parish Mass and frequent reception of the sacraments.